Arms of Loren: 2006 release

-In early 2006, All Around The World Productions commissioned several new remixes of the track, which had continued to live on in the clubs, both the Steinway version from 1996 and the Ferry Corsten mix from 2001–02.
+In early 2006, All Around The World Productions commissioned several new remixes of the track, which had continued to live on in the clubs, both the Steinway version from 1996 and the Ferry Corsten mix from 2001 to 2002.
 The remixes were never released, not even on promotional copies, though a couple of them did leak years later.
 No explanation was given by AATW as to why the tracks went unreleased.